 • Cannabis Law: Professor Bloomberg focused numerous class discussions on racial inequities in cannabis law and dedicated separate classes to the impacts of the war on drugs on communities of color and to building social equity in the cannabis industry.

-• Contracts: Professor Feinberg incorporated readings/discussions that address diversity-related concerns, particularly in the context of the doctrine of unconscionability and in determinations of how the “reasonable person” would view a given situation.
+• Contracts (first-year): Professor Feinberg incorporated readings/discussions that address diversity-related concerns, particularly in the context of the doctrine of unconscionability and in determinations of how the “reasonable person” would view a given situation.

-• Civil Procedure § 1: Professor Wriggins assigned supplemental readings, including the case Confederated Tribes v.
-Lujan (a case about joinder and necessary parties to give important context about federal Indian Law) and readings on Ashcroft v.
-Iqbal (a case on qualified immunity and on procedural rules that allow large litigants to readily seek to collect small amounts from pro se defendants, which raises equality issues in a surprising way).
+• Civil Procedure § 1 (first-year): Professor Wriggins assigned supplemental readings, including the case Confederated Tribes v.
+Lujan (a case about joinder and necessary parties to give important context about federal Indian Law), a recent injunction case from Alabama on gender-affirming care, and on procedural rules that allow large litigants to readily seek to collect small amounts from pro se defendants.
 Professor Wriggins also emphasized in the course the access issues raised by different filing fees and other fees in federal court versus state court.
 She spoke in class about the Hansberry v.
 Lee case, which deals with issues of residential segregation and racism.

 • Civil Rights Litigation: Taught by Professor Caruso, this course focuses on the process and particular challenges of litigating civil rights, and particularly of litigating constitutional rights against the government.
 The course deals with a variety of rights that are central to current social justice advocacy, including policing and use of force, incarceration and confinement, and myriad forms of private discrimination (in things like employment and housing).
 It also explores institutional impact litigation, such as school desegregation and prison reform litigation, and the possibilities and limitations of that kind of structural litigation in the current context.
 Pervasive themes of the course include ways that governments limit and shape their own liability and that of their agents, the consequences of litigation and claim procedure for substantive access to justice and relief, and the role and obligations of attorneys in social movements.